-Diamond Comic Distributors has released on its site its lists of Top 500 Comics and Top 500 trade paperbacks and graphic novels for 2010, following up its release of just the Top 10s last week.
-As I did last year, I have combined that information with my own estimates of aggregated sales of comics and trades throughout the year — now complete, with the addition today of December 2010 — to project longer lists, with estimates: the Top Thousand Comics and the Top Thousand Trades and Graphic Novels for 2010.
+Diamond Comic Distributors has released its lists of Top Comics and Top Trade Paperbacks and graphic novels for 2011, and as I did the last two years I have combined that information with my own estimates of aggregated sales of comics and trades throughout the year and other information to project longer lists, with estimates: the Top Thousand Comics and the Top Thousand Graphic Novels for 2011.

-The Top Thousand Comics is a significant subset, in the sense that they account for 45.3 million copies, or well over half of all comic books Diamond sold.
-In retail dollars, they sold for $160 million.
-The Top Thousand Trades is a big chunk as well, worth more than $64 million.
-Combined, these two lists alone account for more than half the orders by dollars Diamond received in publishing last year.
+The Top Thousand Comics account for at least 47 million copies, or well over half of all the comics that Diamond sold.
+Last year, the Top 1000 amounted to 45.3 million copies.
+In full retail dollars, they sold for $161.3 million, slightly more than last year’s $160 million.
+The Top Thousand Trades went for $58.4 million, a drop from last year’s $64 million.
+That’s consistent with what we know about the year in general: comics up, trades down.
+Combined, these two lists alone account for around half the orders by dollars Diamond received in publishing last year.

 Who published the Top Thousand Comics?
 Here’s the breakdown: